-The FTC defines the U.S. as the relevant geographic market for the sale of drugs, based upon the need for FDA approval to sell drugs in this country.
+The FTC's enforcement actions in this industry reflect the view that the U.S. is the relevant geographic market for the sale of drugs, based upon the need for FDA approval to sell drugs in this country.
 The relevant geographic market for pharmaceutical R&D may be worldwide, but in the later phases of development, the FTC considers the relevant market to be the territory covered by the regulatory authority that will approve a new drug.(12)

-Glaxo's $15 billion acquisition of Wellcome in 1995 raised antitrust problems in both the U.S. and the EC markets for acute migraine headache treatments.
+Glaxo's $15 billion acquisition of Wellcome last year raised antitrust problems in both the U.S. and the EC in the market for acute migraine headache treatments.
 EC and FTC staff members consulted to identify the product markets of mutual concern, the likely competitive effects, and the best available remedy.

 The most effective migraine treatment currently approved for sale in the United States is an injectable drug, Sumatriptan, that is marketed and sold by Glaxo as Imitrex®.
 Both Glaxo and Wellcome had non-injectable migraine treatments under development.

-Shortly after the EC issued its decision, the FTC announced a consent agreement that required Glaxo to divest the worldwide research and development assets of Wellcome's non-injectable migraine treatment, in order to create a viable competitor to replace the competition allegedly lost in the acquisition.(15) The different outcomes between the FTC and the EC probably reflect differences in the application of potential competition doctrine and perhaps differences in approach to innovation markets.
+Shortly after the EC issued its decision, the FTC announced a consent agreement that required Glaxo to divest the worldwide research and development assets of Wellcome's non-injectable migraine treatment, in order to create a viable competitor to replace the competition allegedly lost in the acquisition.(14)

-The FTC subsequently issued a consent order that requires the merged company to divest Pharmacia's U.S. assets relating to R&D for "9-AC," a colorectal cancer drug that Pharmacia is developing under a license from the National Cancer Institute.(17) Meanwhile, Upjohn's competing "CPT-11" compound is closer than 9-AC to receiving FDA approval.(18) The FTC's complaint and order address the desirability of keeping both compounds in the running to the marketplace.
+The FTC subsequently issued a consent order that requires the merged company to divest Pharmacia's U.S. assets relating to R&D for "9-AC," a colorectal cancer drug that Pharmacia is developing under a license from the National Cancer Institute.(17) Meanwhile, Upjohn's competing "CPT-11" compound is closer than 9-AC to receiving FDA approval.(18) The FTC's complaint and order address the potential competitive relationship between the two compounds and the desirability of keeping both in the running to the marketplace.

 In light of differences between the European and U.S. markets, it should not be surprising that the EC and the FTC came to different conclusions about the colorectal cancer drugs in development.
-Nor is it startling that the thinking about "innovation markets" is in flux on both sides of the Atlantic.
-This is best illustrated by the outcome of the Ciba-Geigy/Sandoz merger case in the area of gene therapy research.
+Nor is it startling that thinking about "innovation markets" is in flux on both sides of the Atlantic.

 C. Lockheed Martin/Loral

-In the defense sector, Lockheed Martin Corporation's acquisition of Loral Corporation came under FTC and EC scrutiny last year.
-In March of 1996, the EC announced that it had cleared the transaction.(21) Half a year later, the FTC issued a consent order to settle charges that the acquisition would lessen competition in several markets, including air traffic control systems and certain commercial satellites.(22)
+In the defense sector, Lockheed Martin Corporation's acquisition of Loral Corporation came under FTC and EC scrutiny early this year.
+In late March, the EC announced that it had cleared the transaction.(19) Three weeks later, the FTC announced that Lockheed Martin had agreed to settle charges that the acquisition would lessen competition in several markets, including air traffic control systems and certain commercial satellites.(20)

-One shortcoming of bilateral agreements has been that they could not empower antitrust agencies to share confidential information with each other.
+One historical shortcoming of bilateral agreements has been that they could not empower U.S. antitrust agencies to share confidential information with a foreign authority.
 Parties to transactions subject to antitrust review in more than one cooperating country could waive confidentiality, but that has been rare.
 Cartelists, operating in several countries, had the comfort of knowing that agencies investigating their activities could not share with each other the fruits of their separate investigations.
-The only exception to this situation was the cooperation possible between Canada and the United States in criminal matters under the two countries' Mutual Legal Assistance Treaty.

-The IAEAA authorizes the FTC and the Justice Department to negotiate and conclude bilateral agreements with other governments providing that (1) confidential information can be shared and (2) nations can use compulsory process to obtain information for each other.
+The IAEAA authorizes the FTC and the Justice Department to negotiate and conclude bilateral agreements with other governments through which confidential information can be shared and nations can use compulsory process to obtain information for each other.
 Bilateral agreements must stipulate that the confidentiality of shared information can be assured.

-Lots of people, especially international organizations -- and particularly the OECD -- have examined both substantive and procedural convergence among multiple nations' antitrust policies.
-Over nearly five decades, there have been proposals to take the ultimate step beyond convergence -- to develop an antitrust code of uniform global application, enforced through the World Trade Organization ("WTO").
-The WTO's Singapore Ministerial Conference last December decided to establish a Working Group on Competition, which has met twice.
-The Working Group faces a daunting task.
+In recent years, practitioners, scholarly observers, and international organizations -- particularly the OECD -- have examined substantive and procedural convergence among multiple nations' antitrust policies.
+Over nearly five decades, there have been proposals to take the ultimate step beyond convergence -- to develop an antitrust code of uniform global application, enforced through the WTO.

+There is a perception that some countries do not enforce antitrust policy at a level that recognizes the importance of international trade.
 A WTO code on competition policy could provide the mechanism for resolving disputes that arise out of a perceived failure to enforce national antitrust laws.
 The sticking point is whether agreement can be reached on a sufficiently stringent set of antitrust policies.
-Fear of a "lowest-common-denominator" antitrust code has made many U.S. policymakers skeptical about pursuing a world code.(29) The Boeing case prompted some to suggest it as an example of why a single set of worldwide rules is needed, although the question remains: What rules, "ours" or "theirs"?
+Fear of a "lowest-common-denominator" antitrust code has made many U.S. policymakers skeptical about pursuing a world code.(28)

 I hope to see a growing consensus -- both within the United States government and internationally -- that the overall objectives of trade policy and competition policy should be the same.
 I also hope to see a lessening of the historic tensions between trade policy and competition policy and a recognition around the world that one nation's imposition of trade sanctions against another may benefit a domestic industry but will rarely benefit consumers.